Hariomkabra/HariomKabra/README.md

 💻 Over time, I’ve developed everything from e-commerce platforms to AI-powered systems, blending innovation with reliability.
 My work reflects a balance of creativity and logic, always aimed at solving real-world problems effectively.

 🚀Currently, I’m deepening my expertise in DevOps and mastering Amazon Web Services (AWS) to build highly robust, secure, and scalable systems.
-This evolving skill set empowers me to manage the entire application lifecycle — from development and integration to deployment, monitoring, and continuous improvement.
+This evolving skill set empowers me to manage the entire application lifecycle — from development and integration to deployment, monitoring, and continuous improvement.<br>
 🌱 I believe in lifelong learning and continuously explore new technologies to push boundaries, improve workflows, and contribute meaningfully to the tech community.<br>